Nepal women's national football team

 The Nepal women's national football team is controlled by the All Nepal Football Association and represents Nepal in international women's football competitions.
-The Women's Football Department is developed to control and manage the women's football activities.
+The Women's Football Department has been developed to manage the women's football activities.
 The official motto of women's football in Nepal is "Football for Change".
 It is a member of the Asian Football Confederation and the South Asian Football Federation and has yet to qualify for the World Cup.

 History

 Formation

 Nepal formed a women's national team in the mid-1980s and debuted in the 1986 AFC Women's Championship.
-During the start of the tournament, Nepal played their first official match against Hong Kong (14 December 1986), which they lost with a score of 1–0.
+During the start of the tournament, Nepal played their first official match against Hong Kong (14 December 1986), which they lost 1–0.
 Nepal women's side also participated in the final three phases of the Asian Cup in 1986, 1989 and 1999, never going beyond the group stages.
 Nepal proved to be in a difficult group with former champions Thailand, alongside Indonesia and Hong Kong, two relatively strong teams.
 As a result, Nepal had lost all three matches, two of them jarringly, while the match against Hong Kong proved to be a steady profit.
 In 1989 Nepal played again in the championship, against the same opponents, except that Thailand was substituted against Japan.
 This resulted in meagre points for Nepal, who lost every game by a wide margin, the smallest 0–3 against Hong Kong.